 I have also taught a Ph.D. course on the foundations of political economy, covering social choice theory, the theory of elections, and standard models of lobbying.

-I have played a substantial role in mentoring three students while completing their Ph.D.:
+I have played a substantial role in mentoring four students while completing their Ph.D.: